VinicioSales/projectFolderBuilder/README.md

 # projectFolderBuilder
-The ProjectDirectoryBuilder is an intuitive and practical graphical application that aims to simplify project organization.
+The ProjectDirectoryBuilder is an intuitive and practical application that aims to simplify project organization.
 With this tool, you can automatically generate a predefined directory structure, streamlining the creation process and making file organization easier.